cneiderer/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > 'xargs' reads data from standard input (stdin) and executes the command (supplied to it as an argument) one or times based on the input read.
+> > `xargs` reads data from standard input (stdin) and executes the command (supplied to it as an argument) one or times based on the input read.
 Any blanks and spaces in input are treated as delimiters, while blank lines are ignored.